OpenVPN/openvpn/doc/man-sections/generic-options.rst

   on console) and ``--auth-nocache`` will fail as soon as key renegotiation (and reauthentication) occurs.

+--disable-dco
+  Disable "data channel offload" (DCO).

+  On Linux don't use the ovpn-dco device driver, but rather rely on the legacy tun module.

+  You may want to use this option if your server needs to allow clients older than version 2.4 to connect.

 --disable-occ
   Disable "options consistency check" (OCC).